Home > Blog > Python >

 Python Assignment Operators

-Assignment operator is used to assign value to the event, property, or variable.
-We use this operator in python to assign values to variables.
+The assignment operator is used to assign value to the event, property, or variable.
+We use this operator in Python to assign values to variables.
 We have multiple Assignment operators.
 Let’s list them down and know things better.

 • = Assign Value